 The Wave Hill estate of Riverdale is over a century old and is one of New York City’s most beautiful and flourishing public gardens.

-Art exibits are common at Wave Hill, in fact many artists display their work in the estate.
+Art exhibits are common at Wave Hill, in fact, many artists display their work in the estate.
 Every Wednesday during the summer the estate features “Sunset Wednesday”, which are outdoor concerts on the Great Lawn.

 More prim and proper concerts are held Armor Hall in the fall.
-Gallery and Garden tours are also available to the public, in fact there are always new ones becoming availble on the Wave Hill Website.
+Gallery and Garden tours are also available to the public, in fact, there are always new ones becoming available on the Wave Hill Website.

 10. Paley Park